 Return on Investment

-CIRM's funding of stem cell research has the primary goal of generating new therapies, but those funds also create tax income for the state.
+CIRM's funding of stem cell research has the primary mission of accelerating stem cell treatements to patients with unmet medical needs, but those funds also create tax income for the state.

 That report took the following factors into account:

 - income taxes paid on jobs created by our funding—including new construction jobs for our 12 Major Facilities and salaries paid to scientists, lab technicians and other personnel; and